sinhasomya100/Task-7/README.md

 ## 📑 Steps Performed in the Notebook

-1. Connected to SQLite database using Python 2.Executed SQL query to fetch product-wise total quantity and revenue 3.Loaded SQL result into pandas
+- Connected to SQLite database using Python
+- Executed SQL query to fetch product-wise total quantity and revenue -Loaded SQL result into pandas
-4.Plotted a bar chart using matplotlib
+-Plotted a bar chart using matplotlib

 💡 What I Learnt
-Connecting Python with SQLite databases
+-Connecting Python with SQLite databases

-Writing and running SQL queries inside Python
+-Writing and running SQL queries inside Python

-Performing aggregation with GROUP BY
+-Performing aggregation with GROUP BY

-Using pandas for tabular data handling
+-Using pandas for tabular data handling

-Creating simple bar charts with matplotlib
+-Creating simple bar charts with matplotlib

 📬 Contact
 If you have any questions, feel free to reach out: